chz34/sglang/python/sglang/srt/models/ms_model/README.md

 # MindSpore Model Backend for SGLang

-This directory contains the MindSpore implementation of model backends for SGLang, providing an alternative to PyTorch-based backends for inference on Ascend NPUs and other MindSpore-supported hardware.
+This directory contains the MindSpore implementation of model backends for SGLang, providing an alternative to PyTorch-based backends for inference on Ascend NPUs.

 ## Overview